rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 ./mvnw -q compile exec:java '-Dexec.mainClass=OffsetTrackingReceive'
 ```

-This time you should only see:
+This time the consumer does not get any messages:

 ```shell
 Started consuming...
 ```

-The consumer is waiting for new messages in the stream.
+It is waiting for new messages in the stream.
 Let's publish some by running the sender again.
 Back to the first tab: